AdiPassover/Optical-Navigation-UE5-Simulator/README.md

   calibration, environment settings and path configuration the run was produced under.

-Everything runs at a fixed 60 Hz timestep so that recorded timing is deterministic and reproducible.
+Everything runs at a fixed 60 Hz timestep so that recorded timing stay deterministic and reproducible.

 > **Scope.** This repository contains the simulator — code, Blueprints, levels,